shabbirshuvo/shabbirshuvo/README.md

 ## 🚀 About Me
 I am a Software Engineer, Artificial Intelligence (Machine and Deep Learning) Engineer & Researcher

 I am a decent programmer with good Python, C++, and Java knowledge.
 Additionally, I am proficient in SQL, HTML, CSS, Javascript, and Dart.
+I can develop WEB, Mobile apps (Android and iOS), and Desktop solutions.
+I also can incorporate the latest developments in Artificial Intelligence, such as ChatGPT, LLAMA2, etc., in the developed solutions.

 Building software, websites, and mobile applications is my passion.
 Currently, I am working on multiple websites and mobile app development projects.
 I am learning, building my capabilities, and improving myself daily.